Certificate in Cybersecurity Professional Practice and Leadership (CPPL)

 Requirements for successful completion

-- the participant must obtain a 50% minimum mark in all formative and summative assessments
+- obtain a 50% minimum mark in all formative and summative assessments

 Methods of assessment

 - each of the first four modules carries a 15% weighting (for a total of 60%)

 - Modules 1 to 4 each require a group assignment (30%) and an individual examination (70%)